-Though fundamental fluid mechanics research is based on only a few straightforward underlying principles, the study of it is extremely challenging and complex.
+Though fundamental fluid mechanics research is based on only a few straightforward, underlying principles, its study is extremely challenging and complex.
 As such, discovering new principles in the way fluids behave and interact is extremely rewarding.
-TSI’s fluid mechanics research instruments team possess a vast range of experience and expertise in the understanding and practical application of experimental techniques and are ready to partner with researchers the world over to provide the ideal measurement devices for all fundamental fluid mechanics research.
+TSI's fluid mechanics research instruments team possess a vast range of experience and expertise in the understanding and practical application of experimental techniques and are ready to partner with researchers the world over to provide the ideal measurement devices for all fundamental fluid mechanics research.

 TSI's Fundamental Fluid Mechanics Research Systems